Build Introduction

 Which Elixir Should You Use?

 Visit the Alchemist in any main town to craft helpful Elixirs that increase stats, and experience gain for 30 minutes.
 Make sure to forage plants and pick up the necessary crafting materials during your adventures; they randomly spawn around the world.
-Use an Elixir providing any Resistance you need most, or Crushing Elixir for the extra overpower damage to make your throws hit even harder.
+Use an Elixir providing any Resistance you need most, or Elixir of Destruction II for the extra overpower damage to make your throws hit even harder.

 Return to the Alchemist again every 5 to 10 levels to upgrade your potion.
 The extra healing is essential to survival.